The Gay Divorcee (1934)

 Regardless, “The Gay Divorce” became The Gay Divorcee.
 Astaire, along with Eric Blore and Erik Rhodes reprised their roles in the film version.
 Most of the musical’s score was not so lucky, though.
 The show was written by Dwight Taylor and the marvelous Cole Porter, but only one Porter song, “Night and Day,” made it into the movie.

-The rest of the songs in the film were written by songwriting duos Mack Gordon and Harry Revel (We’re Not Dressing), and Herb Magidson and Con Conrad, with a score by music director Max Steiner (The Most Dangerous Game, Virginia City).
+The rest of the songs in the film were written by songwriting duos Mack Gordon and Harry Revel, and Herb Magidson and Con Conrad, with a score by music director Max Steiner.
+The movie was directed by Mark Sandrich, who directed five of ten Astaire-Rogers films.

-Fred Astaire plays famous dancer Guy Holden (one of the many times he would play a song-and-dance-man) who falls in love with Mimi Glossop (Ginger Rogers, Primrose Path).
+Fred Astaire plays famous dancer Guy Holden (one of the many times he would play a song-and-dance-man) who falls in love with Mimi Glossop (Ginger Rogers).
 She is less enthused.
 Mimi has a flighty Aunt Hortense (played by Alice Brady, the mother in My Man Godfrey), and Guy has a flighty best buddy Egbert (Edward Everett Horton).
-How great and perfectly 1930s are all these names?
+How perfectly 1930s are all these names?

-Erik Rhodes plays Tonetti, the “co-respondent,” Eric Blore (Barbara Stanwyck’s “English uncle” in The Lady Eve) appears as a very amusing waiter, and seventeen-year-old Betty Grable drops in for a musical number.
+Erik Rhodes plays Tonetti, the “co-respondent,” Eric Blore (Barbara Stanwyck’s “English uncle” in The Lady Eve and Joel McCrea’s valet in Sullivan’s Travels) appears as a very amusing waiter, and seventeen-year-old Betty Grable drops in for a musical number.
 Off we go!

 The finger-puppet thing sets up our introduction to Guy, who, unsurprisingly, is a whiz with his tiny dancer.
 It’s cute to introduce Astaire dancing with his fingers instead of his tapping feet, right?